Translated by MATCHA_En

 Are you living or staying long-term in Japan and looking for a fast Internet connection?
-We introduce basic tips for getting connected and the best fiber-optic Internet services in Japan, comparing prices, transmission speeds, and other features, like English and foreign language support.
+We introduce how to get connected and the best fiber-optic Internet service providers in Tokyo and the rest of the country, comparing prices, transmission speeds, and English and foreign language support.

 Getting Your Internet Set Up in Japan

 The Internet is an indispensable part of our lives.
-If you're planning to stay connected online in Japan, getting a plan with an Internet provider is one of the first things you should do.
+If you're planning to stay connected online in Tokyo or somewhere else in Japan, getting a plan with an Internet provider is one of the first things you should do.
 However, many people may put off signing contracts due to complicated procedures and language barriers.

-If you are concerned about signing a contract in Japanese, we suggest applying for GTN Mobile's fiber-optic Internet service (GTN Hikari) as it provides support in six languages, including English, Chinese, and Korean.
+If you are concerned about signing a contract in Japanese, we suggest applying for GTN Mobile's fiber-optic Internet service, an ISP that provides support in six languages, including English, Chinese, and Korean.